c42f/vortutils/README.md

 field sampled on a regular grid in 2D or 3D.
 This is quite straightforward over a 2D grid, but tracing vortex lines in 3D is a bit more involved.

-This code was written at The University of Queensland during my PhD; my thesis rests in peace here: http://arxiv.org/abs/1302.0470

 The functions have resonably complete documentation comments, but here's an overview of the more interesting functions to get you started: